-As a person may have higher care needs in the post-hospitalisation period, consideration should be given to whether the client's care needs immediately following discharge could be better met through services such as DVA's convalescent care, or the Department of Health and Aged Care (DHAC) Transition Care Programme.
+As a client may have higher care needs in the post-hospitalisation period, consideration should be given to whether their care needs immediately following discharge could be better met through services such as DVA's convalescent care or the Department of Health, Disability and Ageing Transition Care Programme.
 A Community Nursing provider should discuss the most appropriate program / service for a client with the hospital discharge planner prior to accepting a referral.
 Information about DVA's convalescent care is available on the DVA website at Convalescent care.
-See Section 12.4.4 - Transition Care Programme for further information about the DHAC Transition Care Programme.
+See Section 12.4.4 - Transition Care Programme for further information about the Department of Health, Disability and Ageing's Transition Care Programme.